BabatundeDev/CodeAlpha_Music-Player/README.md

-# 🎵 CodeAlpha Music Player – Task 4
+# Music Player – Task

-This sleek, responsive music player was built as part of **Task 4** for the Frontend Development Internship at **CodeAlpha**.
-It features a modern UI, an animated rotating album cover, and full playlist support using HTML, CSS, and JavaScript.
+This sleek, responsive music player It features a modern UI, an animated rotating album cover, and full playlist support using HTML, CSS, and JavaScript.

 📸 Live Preview
 [🔗 Deployed Link](#)